Chart Color Schemes

 Caulfield - South features high concentrations of group households, with a fairly typical median household size

-Family households make up 71.2% of all households, consisting of 34.8% couples with children, 27.2% couples without children, and 8.2% single parent families.
-Non-family households account for the remaining 28.8%, with lone person households at 24.8% and group households comprising 4.0%.
-The median household size is 2.5 people, which matches the Greater Melbourne average.
+Family households constitute 71.2% of all households, including 34.8% couples with children, 27.2% couples without children, and 8.2% single parent families.
+Non-family households account for the remaining 28.8%, with lone person households at 24.8% and group households comprising 4.0% of the total.
+The median household size is 2.5 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households